SuperOfficeDocs/superoffice-docs/docs/api/lists/services/listagent/ilistagent.md

 As the name implies, the `ListAgent` is the agent that provides us with **all the named lists**.
 This agent API consists of methods that are named the same as the list that is returned by the method.

-## Get complete list
+## Get the complete list

-The advantage of using this agent is that it is very straight-forward to use since all we have to do is choosing the correct method, and then the method will return us the list with no added work.
+The advantage of using this agent is that it is very straightforward to use since all we have to do is choosing the correct method, and then the method will return us the list with no added work.
 Below are some of the methods that this API provides.

 * GetCountries
 * GetBusinesses